gravitational/teleport/rfd/0096-helm-chart-revamp.md

 | app.kubernetes.io/component  | `auth` or `proxy`                     | This is a common label for marking the different roles that pieces may play in an application. |

 Those labels should be applied to all deployed resources when applicable.
-This includes but does not limit to Pods, Deployments, StatefulSets, ConfigMaps, Secrets and Services.
+This includes but does not limit to Pods, Deployments, ConfigMaps, Secrets and Services.

 The `app: {{.Release.Name}}` label should stay on the auth pods for compatibility reasons.